saqanj/Java-Editor/README.md

 - AUTHOR: Saqlain Anjum & Trinity College Computer Science Department
+- DESCRIPTION:
+  - A text editor application using Java.
+Operates on a line-by-line basis for editing functions.
   - Project utilizes Gradle wrapper for integration and unit testing.
 Completed as a part of Trinity College's Data Structures and Algorithms course.
   - Implemented Classes:
     - ArraySequence
     - MyTextEditor
     - ArraySequenceTest
     - EditorTest
 - PS: Source code is located under "src" file!